Russian strikes hit outskirts of Ukrainian capital and Lviv

 She said many of the daily attacks battering Ukrainian cities “are reportedly indiscriminate" and involve the use of “explosive weapons with a wide impact area.”
 DiCarlo said the devastation in Mariupol and Kharkiv ”raises grave fears about the fate of millions of residents of Kyiv and other cities facing intensifying attacks.”

+About 35,000 civilians left Mariupol over the previous two days, Kirilenko said Friday.

 In Mariupol, hundreds of civilians were said to have taken shelter in a grand, columned theater in the city's center when it was hit Wednesday by a Russian airstrike.
-More than a day later, there were no reports of deaths and conflicting reports on whether anyone had emerged from the rubble.
-Communications are disrupted across the city and movement is difficult because of shelling and other fighting.
+On Friday, their fate was still uncertain, with conflicting reports on whether anyone had emerged from the rubble.
+Communications are disrupted across the city and movement is difficult because of shelling and fighting.

-Satellite imagery on Monday from Maxar Technologies showed huge white letters on the pavement outside the theater spelling out “CHILDREN” in Russian — “DETI” — to alert warplanes to the vulnerable people hiding inside.

-“We hope and we think that some people who stayed in the shelter under the theater could survive," Petro Andrushchenko, an official with the mayor’s office, told The Associated Press.
+“We hope and we think that some people who stayed in the shelter under the theater could survive," Petro Andrushchenko, an official with the mayor’s office, told The Associated Press on Thursday.
 He said the building had a relatively modern basement bomb shelter designed to withstand airstrikes.
 Other officials said earlier that some people had gotten out.

-Across the city, snow flurries fell around the skeletons of burned, windowless and shrapnel-scarred apartment buildings as smoke rose above the skyline.
+Across Mariupol, snow flurries fell around the skeletons of burned, windowless and shrapnel-scarred apartment buildings as smoke rose above the skyline.

-“We are trying to survive somehow,” said one Mariupol resident, who gave only her first name, Elena.
+“We are trying to survive somehow,” said one Mariupol resident, who gave only her first name, Elena, on the outskirts of the city Thursday.
 “My child is hungry.
 I don’t know what to give him to eat.”

-She had been trying to call her mother, who was in a town 50 miles (80 kilometers) away.
+She had been trying to call her mother in another town.
 “I can’t tell her I am alive, you understand.
 There is no connection, just nothing," she said.

 Cars, some with the “Z” symbol of the Russian invasion force in their windows, drove past stacks of ammunition boxes and artillery shells in a neighborhood controlled by Russian-backed separatists.